ICESAT-2HackWeek/Hackweek2024-ICESat-2-Near-Shore-Bathymetry/README.md

 ## Collaborators

 Here is a biosketch of the team that we would like to put together for this project.
 You are welcome to join even if you don't fit into one of these categories.
-Willingness to Learn & Fail are the most important prerequisites.
+Willingness to Learn & Acceptance Towards Failures are the most important prerequisites.
 * The ICESat-2 enthusiast
 * The Machine Learning nerd
 * The Ocean lover